Waheed-Shinwari/makepics/README.md

 # makepics
 makepics is a light and simple tool to create pictures or images from a video file.
-I buil this tool when I needed each and every frame from a video for another project, so that I could analyse those frames one by one.
+I built this tool when I needed each and every frame from a video for another project, so that I could analyse those frames one by one.

-The compiled binary file is included i.e makepics
+The compiled binary file is included as well i.e makepics

 Sample usage: